stefkavasileva/SoftUni-Software-Engineering/C#Fundamentals/OOP-Advanced/Exercises/ObjectAndEvents-Exercises/README.md

 ## Problem 5.\*King&#39;s Gambit Extended

-Extend your code from **Problem 2**** King&#39;s Gambit **- normal** Footmen **should now die in** 2 hits**(you would have to receive 2 Kill commands with their name from the input to kill them), while**Royal Guards **should die from** 3 hits**.
+Extend your code from **Problem 2 King&#39;s Gambit - normal** Footmen **should now die in 2 hits** (you would have to receive 2 Kill commands with their name from the input to kill them), while**Royal Guards **should die from** 3 hits.
 Dead Footmen and Royal Guards should still not respond to the king being attacked and be deleted from the collection of units.
 Find a way for the dying soldiers to communicate their deaths to the king and the collection holding them without you manually checking their state at each Kill command (i.e. use Events).

 ### Input